benjamn/immutable-tuple/README.md

 }
 ```

 This implementation is pretty good, because it requires only linear time (_O_(`items.length`)) to determine if a `tuple` has been created previously for the given `items`, and you can't do better than linear time (asymptotically speaking) because you have to look at all the items.

 This code is also useful as an illustration of exactly how the `tuple` constructor behaves, in case you weren't satisfied by my examples in the previous section.

 ### Garbage collection

-However, this simple implementation has a serious problem: in a garbage-collected language like JavaScript, the `pool` itself will retain references to all `tuple` objects ever created, which prevents `tuple` objects and their elements (which may be very large objects) from ever being reclaimed by the garbage collector, even after they become unreachable by any other means.
+The simple implementation above has a serious problem: in a garbage-collected language like JavaScript, the `pool` itself will retain references to all `tuple` objects ever created, which prevents `tuple` objects and their elements (which may be very large objects) from ever being reclaimed by the garbage collector, even after they become unreachable by any other means.
 In other words, storing objects in this kind of `tuple` would inevitably cause **memory leaks**.

 To solve this problem, it's tempting to try changing `Map` to [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) here: